SRGSSR/pillarbox-apple/Sources/Player/Player.docc/PillarboxPlayer.md

 The PillarboxPlayer framework seamlessly integrates with SwiftUI, leveraging its declarative and reactive design principles to enable rapid iteration and refinement of your ideas.

+> Warning: PillarboxPlayer APIs are designed for use exclusively on the main thread.
+Invoking these APIs from background threads is unsupported and may result in unpredictable behavior.

+### General Advice

-> Tip: Refer to the Human Interface Guidelines for best practices on integrating [audio](https://developer.apple.com/design/human-interface-guidelines/playing-audio) and [video](https://developer.apple.com/design/human-interface-guidelines/playing-video) experiences within your app.
+- Refer to the Human Interface Guidelines for best practices on integrating [audio](https://developer.apple.com/design/human-interface-guidelines/playing-audio) and [video](https://developer.apple.com/design/human-interface-guidelines/playing-video) experiences within your app.
+- Supporting [multi-window](https://developer.apple.com/documentation/uikit/specifying-the-scenes-your-app-supports) experiences in video playback apps is generally a challenge (audio session management and Picture in Picture support).
+It is therefore generally recommended to set `UIApplicationSupportsMultipleScenes` to `NO`.

 ### Featured